 You are here

-Venture east of the Potomac River and discover Anacostia, a vibrant neighborhood with museums, bike paths and a rich African American history.
+Venture into southeast DC and discover Anacostia, a vibrant neighborhood with museums, bike paths and a rich African American history.

 As one of America’s most unique cities, Washington, DC seamlessly offers a full range of international, national and local cultural experiences.
 Explorers interested in learning about some of the local African American history and culture should ride the Metro’s Green Line to Anacostia.

 One of neighborhood’s most famous draws is Cedar Hill, the home of Frederick Douglass and now an historic site run by the National Park Service.
 Guided tours are your only way inside the home, which includes artifacts that belonged to the former slave-turned-nationally renowned abolitionist.
-In addition to that home, some 500 other buildings comprise the Anacostia Historic District, featuring unique two-story cottages, Italianate-style architecture and Queen Anne style homes.
+In addition to Douglass' home, some 500 other buildings comprise the Anacostia Historic District, featuring unique two-story cottages, Italianate-style architecture and Queen Anne-style homes.

 Once known as Uniontown, Anacostia was one of Washington, DC’s earliest suburbs.
 Many employees of the Navy Yard, located just across the 11th Street Bridge in today’s Capitol Riverfront neighborhood, bought homes in the area during this time.

-For more fun in Anacostia, see what performances are going on at the Anacostia Playhouse, cruise around on some old-fashioned skates for free at the Anacostia Roller Skating Pavilion or enjoy art from the Gallery at Vivid Solutions located inside the Anacostia Arts Center.
+For more fun in Anacostia, see what performances are going on at the Anacostia Playhouse, cruise around on some old-fashioned skates for free at the Anacostia Roller Skating Pavilion or enjoy art located inside the Anacostia Arts Center.
 Another neighborhood claim to fame is the Big Chair, a 19-and-a-half-foot tall sculpture and relic from a 1950s-era furniture company, once said to be the “World’s Largest Chair.”